 Your subscription covers you for as many activities as you would like to join.
 There are several groups that are essentially the same, but cater for the more people than can be accommodated in one venue.

 How do I start a new group activity?

-Contact the Group Coordinator, the New Groups chairman or anyone on the Executive Committee.
+Contact our Group Development person or anyone on the Executive Committee.
 You will be provided with further help and a hard copy of the Group Organiser's pack if you need it.
 Prepare an article for the newsletter on your proposed activity.
 If you get sufficient interest, discuss venues with the Business Secretary.

 What else do I get for my subscription?

 A weekly meeting, during university term times, at which there are speakers on diverse subjects;

 A copy of Third Age Matters - the Third Age Trust magazine, published 5 times a year;